ruslandoga/plausible-self-hosted/README.md

 ## Installation

 Plausible Community Edition is designed to be self-hosted through Docker.
-You don't have to be a Docker expert to launch your own instance of Plausible.
-You should have a basic understanding of the command-line and networking to successfully set up your own instance of Plausible.
+You don't have to be a Docker expert to launch your own instance, but you should have a basic understanding of the command-line and networking to successfully set it up.

 ### Version management